BryantSteed/project-dijkstras/network-routing-project-report.md

 ### Design Experience

-For the linear PQ, I will implement it as a linked list and simply iterate over that linked list when I put something in there that has priority to know where it needs to be put.
+For the linear PQ, I will implement it as a python list and simply iterate over that list when I put something in there that has priority to know where it needs to be put.
 To extract from the PQ, I will simply pop the element from the front (or back) of the list.

 I will implemented the actual path finding by simply translating the pseudocode into python source.
 The correspondence between the two is pretty much 1 to 1.